Hypophosphataemia is defined as a serum phosphate concentration < 0.8 mmol/L.

 Phosphate is predominantly an intracellular ion with only 1% composing the extracellular pool.
 This extracellular concentration is closely regulated by diet, hormones (e.g. parathyroid hormone) and acid-balance.

 Excess phosphate can be excreted by the kidneys in the proximal and distal convoluted tubules.
 The proximal convoluted tubule may also reabsorb phosphate in the context of low levels via a sodium phosphate cotransporter.
-The principle regulators of this process are vitamin D and parathyroid hormone (PTH).
+The principal regulators of this process are vitamin D and parathyroid hormone (PTH).

 Vitamin D